werf/werf/docs/_includes/documentation/reference/cli/werf_helm_upgrade.md

       --reset-values=false
             when upgrading, reset the values to the ones built into the chart --reuse-values=false
-            when upgrading, reuse the last release's values and merge in any overrides from the
+            when upgrading, reuse the last release`s values and merge in any overrides from the
             command line via --set and -f.
-If '--reset-values' is specified, this is ignored --secret-values=[]
+If `--reset-values` is specified, this is ignored --secret-values=[]
             Specify helm secret values in a YAML file (can specify multiple).
             Also, can be defined with $WERF_SECRET_VALUES_* (e.g.